 The Milano law firm is considered among the best in Cleveland, Ohio and surrounding counties.
 We represent clients in various municipal courts in Lorain and Cuyahoga counties, among others.

 Whether you are faced with an OVI charge for the first time or the fourth– whether you are charged with a misdemeanor or a felony OVI – we can help.
 We will assess your situation, explain your options, develop a plan, and work through it together.
-If you need help, call us.
+If you need help, Contact us.